Concurrency Assignment

 rayon

-library, and choose this topic for one of your report subjects: 1 point. - You can also only choose
+library, and choose this topic for one of your report subjects

 - Implement the same code using

-- Implement the same code using async rust, and choose this topic for one of your report subjects: 1 point.
+- Implement the same code using async rust, and choose this topic for one of your report subjects

-- You can also only choose async as your report subject and not implement grep using it.
-That is still a valid report, but will not get you the 1 extra point of this task
+as your report subject and not implement grep using it.
+That is still a valid report, but will not get you the 1 extra point for the source code section

 Arc